Max Schneider: Career

 Schneider featured on two tracks from Hoodie Allen's debut album People Keep Talking in October 2014.
 In February 2015, he released an album titled NWL.
 Originally planned to be an EP titled The Nothing Without Love EP, the album was funded by donations through Kickstarter.
 Its first single, "Nothing Without Love", was originally released together with an accompanying music video on May 21, 2013.
-The singer's 2014 single "Mug Shot", also included on the album, was his first to be released under the stagename MAX.
-Schneider has since gone by MAX musically because he "[wants the name] to be more of a vehicle for the music".
+The singer's 2014 single "Mug Shot", also included on the album, was his first to be released under the stage name Max.
+Schneider has since gone by Max musically because he "[wants the name] to be more of a vehicle for the music".

-On February 19, 2015, it was announced that MAX had signed with DCD2 Records and would be releasing new music under the label.
+On February 19, 2015, it was announced that Max had signed with DCD2 Records and would be releasing new music under the label.
 Throughout June, he toured with Fall Out Boy, Wiz Khalifa, and Allen on the Boys of Zummer Tour.
 The album Hell's Kitchen Angel, his first under DCD2, followed in April 2016.
 It featured the singles "Lights Down Low" and a "Young Pop-God" by GQ—the former later earned double platinum certifications in the United States and Canada.
-MAX became the lead singer of a new soul group called Witchita, formed with Tim Armstrong, that same month.
+Max became the lead singer of a new soul group called Witchita, formed with Tim Armstrong, that same month.
 The group's first single, "Mrs Magoo", was released via Hellcat Records on April 21.
 In June, he was picked as Elvis Duran's Artist of the Month and appeared on NBC's Today show, hosted by Kathie Lee Gifford and Hoda Kotb, where he performed the single "Gibberish".

-MAX released the collaboration single "Team" with Noah Cyrus in 2018.
-During the summer of 2019, MAX's new single "Love Me Less", featuring Quinn XCII, reached the top 20 at Top 40 Radio.
-MAX was named an iHeart 2019 Best New Pop Artist nominee, and labeled by Billboard as a number one Emerging Artist.
+Max released the collaboration single "Team" with Noah Cyrus in 2018.
+During the summer of 2019, Max's new single "Love Me Less", featuring Quinn XCII, reached the top 20 at Top 40 Radio.
+Max was named an iHeart 2019 Best New Pop Artist nominee, and labeled by Billboard as a number one Emerging Artist.
 Since then, Love Me Less has been certified Gold in the US and Canada.
-MAX performed the single on Jimmy Kimmel Live!, the Today Show, and Live with Kelly and Ryan.
-In 2020, he released "Missed Calls" with Hayley Kiyoko, and featured on the mixtape D-2 by Korean artist Agust D, the solo moniker of Suga from the South Korean group BTS.
-Suga later featured in MAX's song "Blueberry Eyes".
-MAX's third studio album, Colour Vision, was released on September 18.
+Max performed the single on Jimmy Kimmel Live!, the Today Show, and Live with Kelly and Ryan.
+In 2020, he released "Missed Calls" with Hayley Kiyoko, and featured on the mixtape D-2 by Korean artist Agust D, the solo moniker of Suga of the South Korean boy band BTS.
+Suga was later featured in Max's song "Blueberry Eyes".
+His third studio album, Colour Vision, was released on September 18, 2020.

+On 16 February 2024, Max released his fourth studio album titled Love in Stereo.
+In October 2024, the song "I'll Be There" was released by South Korean singer Jin, which Max co-wrote and co-produced.